Exclusive: Barclays loses commodities trading chief Jones to Mercuria

 By comparison, the world’s top trader Vitol had revenues of $297 billion in 2011 and No.2 trader Glencore had revenues of $186 billion.

-Mercuria is one of the world’s top five energy traders and almost 120 million tonnes of oil, coal and gas a year.
+Mercuria is one of the world’s top five energy traders and almost 120 million metric tons (132.28 million tons) of oil, coal and gas a year.

 The source close to Mercuria said Jones would “effectively be number three” at Mercuria, with a wide-ranging brief to help expand the trading company’s operations in non-oil commodities.